Celebration City

 Celebration City was a theme park located in Branson, Missouri, United States.
-It was themed after America in the 20th century, with areas based on Route 66, Small-town America in the 1900s, and a beachside boardwalk in the 1920s.
+It was themed after America in the 20th century, with areas based on Route 66, small-town America in the 1900s, and a beachside boardwalk in the 1920s.
 As a "sister park" to Herschend Family Entertainment's Silver Dollar City theme park located nearby, It was meant to continue the day where Silver Dollar City's 19th century theming left off.
 It opened in the afternoon into the evening, with the operating day capped off by a laser and fireworks display.
+The park closed in 2008.

 The park featured many rides, shows, and attractions.
 Its operating season ran from May until mid-September.

 History

+The property was originally developed as the Mutton Hollow Craft and Entertainment Village, which opened in 1970 and was themed after the 1907 novel The Shepherd of the Hills by Harold Bell Wright.
+As tourism in Branson grew, the attraction was expanded in 1992 and 1996 to add music venues and carnival rides.
+These changes failed to attract visitors, and the attraction filed for bankruptcy in 1997.
+The property was foreclosed upon and purchased by Bob Wehr, the founder of Aaron's Automotive Products.

 An amusement park named Branson USA was opened on the site in 1999.
 It struggled in its early years and closed in 2001.
 Herschend Family Entertainment Corporation purchased it in 2002 with plans to redevelop and reopen it.
 It was reopened as Celebration City in 2003, after a redesign and expansion the Branson Courier reported had a cost of over $40 million.
 It was equipped with a laser, water, and fireworks show, a wooden roller coaster, and a brand new log flume ride in 2008.

 On October 24, 2008, Herschend Family Entertainment Corporation announced that the park would not reopen for 2009, due to unmet financial expectations.
 It closed on October 25, 2008.
 Herschend continues to operate the nearby Silver Dollar City and White Water Branson parks; in announcing the closure, the company stated "...the company is already exploring various new development concepts for the site including an aquarium, other family attractions, retheming the current park and also, destination retail and dining."